Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Organisational Intelligence

-Your mission, delivery model, governance, partnerships, policies, systems, working methods and organisational voice, structured as reusable source material.
+Your mission, Theory of Change, delivery model, outcomes logic, governance, partnerships, policies, systems, working methods and organisational voice, structured as reusable source material.

 Case for Support